 Undergoing a new project entails a variation of different project documents and deliverables.
 Hence, a close eye is necessary for review and approvals of certain documents to ensure efficient management of the overall project.

-Handling project approvals through emails provides an opportunity for emails to become lost or convoluted in threads.
+Handling project approval processes through emails provides an opportunity for emails to become lost or convoluted in threads.
 As a result, approvals can pile up and the overall task can be delayed and if multiple projects are awaiting approvals, a back-log of projects will occur.

 The ability to transform tasks with business process automation presents better tracking, monitoring and approving at a faster pace.
 In doing so, projects can kick-start without any delays or issues in the process.